nick-nuti/DE10-lite-Calculator/README.md

 General State Machine:

 State 0:
-  - Reset (async: enter this state via KEY0 button)
+  - Reset (async: enter this state via KEY0 pushbutton)

 State 1:
-  - Type in operand 0 using keypad, enter the number by pressing KEY1 button
+  - Type in operand 0 using keypad, enter the number by pressing KEY1 pushbutton
   - Advance to state 2

 State 2: